timescale/tsbs/README.md

 Number of workers to use to make bulk load writes in parallel, and How many points to include in each write batch.

+Loader programs for the other databases take similar parameters.

 (For calibration, there is also an option to disable writing to the database; this mode is used to check the speed of data deserialization.)

 Note that the bulk loaders will not start writing data if there is already data in the destination database at the beginning of a test.
 This helps ensure that the database is empty, as if it were newly-installed.
 It also prevents users from clobbering existing data.

 #### Elasticsearch-specific configuration

 Both Elasticsearch and InfluxDB are ready out-of-the-tarball for storing time series data.
 However, after meeting with Elasticsearch experts, we decided to make some reasonable configuration tweaks to Elasticsearch to try to optimize its performance.

 First, the configuration for the Elasticsearch daemon was changed to set the ES_HEAP_SIZE environment variable to half of the server machine’s available RAM.
 For example, on a 32GB machine, ES_HEAP_SIZE is 16g.
 This is standard practice when administering Elasticsearch.